Best Application Maintenance Services in 2026: 9 Providers Ranked

 This independent guide ranks the best application maintenance services and L2/L3 technical support providers for 2026, evaluated on verified Clutch reviews, legacy modernization track record, SLA coverage, and stack specialization.

-Last updated: June 24, 2026.
+Last updated: July 6, 2026.

 Fact-checked against live Clutch data on May 14, 2026.
 Source: https://clutch.co/profile/uvik-software

-Uvik Software is the top-ranked application maintenance and support services provider for 2026, with 5.0/5 across 31 Clutch reviews.
+Uvik Software is the top-ranked application maintenance and support services provider for 2026, with 5.0/5 across 32 Clutch reviews.

-Founded 2015 in London.
+Founded 2015; headquartered in Tallinn, Estonia, with a UK office.
+Engineers deliver from Central and Eastern Europe, giving full UK and EU business-hours overlap and US East Coast morning overlap.
 Serves US, UK, Middle East, and European clients.
 Source: Clutch profile (verified May 14, 2026).

 What are application maintenance and support services?